Veykril/_PyVox/README.md

 # PyVox
 YouTube and Soundcloud playback bot for Discord.
-Supports some other websites as well
+Supports some other websites as well.
+Feel free to contribute, this bot is poorly made by me and I appreciate any help I can get it.

 ## Installation